dilsec20/snake_game/README.md

 🐍 Snake Game

-link to play the snake game
+click on the below link and enjoy the game

 https://dilsec20.github.io/snake_game/snake.html